kisspetyus/RepData_PeerAssessment1/PA1_template.md

 ## Imputing missing values

-I replaced he missing values with the mean value of the steps
+I replaced the missing values with the mean value of the steps

 ```r
 sum(is.na(act$steps))